Logo

 Enya recorded 72 minutes of music at Aigle Studio and the BBC studios in Wood Lane, London, without recording to the picture.

-Enya was required to portray certain themes and ideas that the producers wanted; but unlike The Frog Prince, she worked with little interference which granted her freedom to establish the sound that she would adopt throughout her future career, signified by layered vocals, keyboard-oriented music, and percussion with elements of Celtic, classical, church, and folk music.
+Enya was required to portray certain themes and ideas that the producers wanted; however, in contrast with The Frog Prince, she worked with little interference, which granted her freedom to establish the sound that she would adopt throughout her future career, signified by layered vocals, keyboard-oriented music, and percussion with elements of Celtic, classical, church, and folk music.

-In March 1987, two months before The Celts aired, a 40-minute selection of Enya's score was released as her debut solo album, Enya, by BBC Records in the United Kingdom and by Atlantic Records in the United States.
+In March 1987, two months before The Celts aired, a 40-minute selection of Enya's score was released as her debut solo album, Enya, by BBC Records in the United Kingdom, with the Atlantic Records release in the United States in 1986.

 Enya took legal action and the group subsequently gave her credit; they paid a fee of approximately $3 million.

-Later in 1987, Enya appeared on Sinead O'Connor's debut album The Lion and the Cobra, reciting Psalm 91 in Irish on "Never Get Old".
+Later in 1987, Enya appeared on Sinead O'Connor's debut album The Lion and the Cobra, reciting Psalm 91 in Irish on the track "Never Get Old" which Enya later posted the words of as her tribute message to Sinead following her passing in July 2023.

 In 1993 Enya won her first Grammy Award in the Best New Age Album category for Shepherd Moons.